Council

 The Town Council is here to serve the people, organisations and businesses of Spennymoor.

-It has no overall political control and is made up of 22 Councillors:
+The town council and is made up of 22 Councillors:

 Labour